 “We have an entire culture that needs to change and we see it with clarity today” @RepKatieHill

-And other, more conservative publications like Breitbart and the Washington Examiner have targeted Hill for being bisexual, poking fun at her non-monogamous relationship by publishing stories with headlines that include phrases like “#MeThree” and “Swing district.”
+And other, usually more conservative publications have targeted Hill for being bisexual, poking fun at her non-monogamous relationship by publishing stories with headlines that include phrases like “#MeThree” and “Swing district.”

-Taken together, these stories and tweets ultimately reduce Hill’s case down to something it isn’t; some ignore her abusive faults while others literally just harass her for being a queer woman who has sex, shaming her for her bad behavior.
+Taken together, these stories and tweets ultimately reduce Hill’s case down to something it isn’t; some ignore her abusive faults while others literally just shame her for being a queer woman who has sex.
 Either way, they fail to accurately respond to the situation, leaving readers with a skewed understanding of Hill’s case and its important implications.

-Looking back, yes, this is partially about a potential misuse of authority.
+Looking back, yes, Hill is both a perpetrator and a victim; this is partially about a misuse of authority.
 Hill’s relationship with an employee—who is significantly younger than her—was absolutely inappropriate, especially when its details are taken into account.
 In the texts supposedly released by Heslep, Hill’s former campaign staffer wrote, “I am terrified of pushing back against you or upsetting you,” and that Hill “isolated” her and “took all of her friends.”

 But as CNN writer Tensley notes, it’s also true that Hill was given a much worse sentence than most men accused of similar—or dare I say worse—sexual indiscretions throughout all of history, which is valid to note.
 Our current president, for example, has been publicly accused of sexual misconduct by at least 25 women.
 Yet, as the former sentence indicates, he was elected president, remains president, and has never been investigated on any of these claims, or harassed for them—and we all know he’s not the only one.
 So, yes, Hill’s case is also about double standards.